 Congratulations!
 You successfully passed the VIPKID interview (not yet? click here for that post…).
 So what’s next?!
 To the VIPKID Mock Class you go!

 Just like the interview, you will receive the lesson ahead of time and some tips on how to prepare – only this time you’ll be preparing to teach the full 25 minute class!
-Also, instead of a VIPKID office staff member, a veteran teacher (aka your teacher mentor) will be evaluating you.
+Also, instead of a VIPKID office staff member, a veteran teacher (aka your teacher mentor) will be coaching and evaluating you.
 You will still have the chance to enter the classroom early, get comfortable with the platform, and wait for your mentor to arrive.
 Once they arrive, you will go through the standard introductions and your mentor teacher will most likely tell you that they will stop you half-way through the lesson to chat about how you’re doing, ask any questions, and then finish the second half.
 At the end of your lesson, you’ll wrap up with some feedback and the next steps to expect (I’ll share more about the next steps in a few minutes…).

 So what is your mentor looking for?
 It will be very similar to all of the items I mentioned in the interview post here… but there are a few things you reeaaallly need to focus on.